 Any box of UNOPENED, factory sealed, Henry ammo from any era is a rare find.
 Especially in this condition.
 This box would display nicely with a Henry rifle or any model 1866 Winchester rimfire.

 One of the great reasons for the ultimate success of the Henry rifle, most notably the Henry Model 1860 repeating rifle, was the self-contained metallic .44 Henry cartridge.

 In 1854, the Smith & Wesson Company had patented a lever action pistol using a toggle action and an integral front-loading magazine.
 Unfortunately, the “rocket ball” ammunition used with this design left much to be desired.
 Despite the limitations of rocket ball ammunition, the rocket ball was used in a number of attempts at making a commercially successful firearm.
 As a result, this lead to the reorganization and creation of the Volcanic Repeating Arms Company.

-During this Smith & Wesson reorganization, Oliver Winchester became a major stockholder, eventually controlling the Company.
-Subsequently, Oliver Winchester hired B. Tyler Henry to improve the Volcanic design.
-B. Tyler Henry went one step further by improving the cartridge.
+During this Smith & Wesson reorganization, Oliver Winchester became a major stockholder.
+Smith & Wesson both dropped out of the Volcanic Arms Co. circa 1855-56 and Oliver Winchester reorganized, again, as the New Haven Arms Co. in 1857.
+Subsequently, Winchester hired B. Tyler Henry to improve the Volcanic design.
+Henry went one step further by improving the cartridge.
 He invented a copper cased self-contained cartridge which made the bullets more reliable.
-Accordingly, the .44 caliber rimfire cartridge was born.
-With his new metallic cartridge and S & W’s lever action design, he developed the Henry Rifle.
-Thus, the henry rifle, using the .44 rimfire cartridge, was the first reliable lever action rifle.
+Accordingly, the .44 caliber Henry rimfire cartridge was born.
+With his new cartridge and S&W’s lever action design, he developed a new rifle.
+Thus, the Henry Rifle, using the .44 Henry rimfire cartridge, was the first reliable lever action rifle.